- DTIS update

 Rwanda Poverty Reduction Strategy Paper (PRSP) 2008-2012English

 Rwanda Diagnostic Trade Integration Study Update, July 2011English

 Partnering up to support Cross-Border Trade Prosperity in RwandaEnglish

 Sector Specialist Trade Mainstreaming SPIU Ministry of Trade, Industry and East African Community Affairs Kigali

 Officer for M&E and project design SPIU Ministry of Trade, Industry and East African Community Affairs Kigali

 Coordinator SPIU Ministry of Trade, Industry and East African Community Affairs Kigali

 Donor Facilitator, Department for International Development, UK

-Permanent Secretary and EIF focal Point at Ministry of Trade, Industry and EAC Affairs
+Permanent Secretary and EIF Focal Point Ministry of Trade and Industry and East African Affairs Kigali, Rwanda